 The first step is getting crews out to the express lane gates to close them.
 On their way out, they may end up getting stuck in the very same traffic, lengthening their response time.
-After the gates are closed, crews must check the express lanes to make sure there's no traffic still travelling on the route that's about to switch directions.
+After the gates are closed, crews must check the express lanes to make sure there's no traffic still traveling on the route that's about to switch directions.
 They also need to check all the gates and signage.

 Even if switching the express lanes is possible, it may not be the best solution to directing traffic around an accident.
 In a system as large and complex as Seattle's transit network, other accidents or delays may be slowing traffic at other points in the system.

 In the case of a recent blockage caused by a jackknifed semi-truck in the westbound lanes Mount Baker Tunnel, WSDOT decided not to switch the I-90 express lanes.
 Their reasoning: crews have been delayed by the traffic backup, and switching the express lanes to allow more westbound traffic through would have snarled eastbound traffic.
 The switch might have helped some westbound commuters eventually, but at the expense of thousands of other commuters traveling eastbound.

 If you have been involved in a semi truck accident, contact Davis Law Group.

 Image source: Flickr: I-5 southbound from 45th Street